Follow us on

 • Face-offs at start of each period and after every goal

 • Overtime: Shootout (3 shooters/team alternating shots).
-Ball must be in forward motion during shootout.
+Ball must be in forward motion

 • Maximum roster size per team: 12 players